People’s Champion finalist 2017: TruRating

 A Software as a Service (SaaS) revenue model, merchants pay £20 a month per outlet to activate question-asking functionality on their payment systems, while consumers benefit from an index of the highest rated businesses in their area.

-Founded by Georgina Nelson, who appeared in our Inspiring women series, the female entrepreneur launched TruRating despite having absolutely no experience in the payments sector whatever.
+Founded by Georgina Nelson, the female entrepreneur launched TruRating despite having absolutely no experience in the payments sector whatever.

 Already live in hundreds of outlets in the UK, Canada, and Australia, including JD Sport, Nike, Delaware North, Maxol and New Balance, the start-up generates roughly 100,000 ratings a day and nearly 1,000,000 a week.